jlubbersgeo/ctpy/README.md

 - [matplotlib](https://matplotlib.org/stable/index.html)

 ## Usage
 It is recommended that ```CTPy``` is utilized in conjunction with the Jupyter ecosystem, as many of the functions require the user to make decisions based results of prior figures/functions.
+For an example of how to utilize ```CTPy``` in your own work, please see the **Example** folder